post-self/motes-played.post-self.ink/content/_index.md

 ## Advance Praise

-> There's not that much literature out there that touches on this sort of 5-12 year old kidcore aesthethic and it was nice to see it done so beautifully.
+> There's not that much literature out there that touches on this sort of 5-12 year old kidcore aesthetic and it was nice to see it done so beautifully.
 I absolutely loved it, it's up there with some of my favorite pieces.
 >
 > — Faux